 Acceleration and Power

 Reviewers are generally underwhelmed by the Ridgeline’s powertrain.
 Most feel that the V6 has adequate power, but lacks the muscle offered by its six- and eight-cylinder rivals.
-Many also were left uninspired by the five-speed automatic transmission, noting that it could be smoother with its gear changes.
-Reviewers weren’t overly impressed by the Ridgeline’s fuel economy either, which is bested by some full-size pickups with more powerful engines.
+Many are also left uninspired by the five-speed automatic transmission, noting that it could be smoother with its gear changes.
+Reviewers weren’t overly impressed by the Ridgeline’s fuel economy either, which is bested by some full-size pickups with more-powerful engines.

 - "Ridgeline moves with sufficient dispatch, though admittedly it's not quicker than other 5- and 6-cylinder compact trucks." -- Consumer Guide